Debyvypth1862/SQL-Real-Projects/BusinessPerformance.md

 #### **Sales Growth (Month-to-Month)**

-To calculate the growth in sales month-over-month, we first group the data by month and year.
-Then we calculate the sales for each month and find the growth percentage.
+To calculate the growth in sales month-over-month, I first group the data by month and year.
+Then I calculate the sales for each month and find the growth percentage.

 ```sql
 -- Sales growth month-to-month